Introduction

 For an inclusive and accessible walking tour experience, consider the following:

-- Physical Accessibility: Ensure that your route is accessible to participants with mobility constraints.
-Avoid areas with difficult terrain or multiple flights of stairs where possible.
+Physical Accessibility: Make sure that your route is mobility friendly for those participants with such issues.
+Stations shall not be located in areas with hard terrain or more than one flight of stairs where possible.

 Conclusion